TerryMooreII/sia/readme.md

 npx sia new page "About Me"
 ```

-Creates a new page in `src/pages/`.
+Creates a new folder `src/pages/about-me/` with an `index.md` file inside.
+You can organize assets in the same folder.

 ### New Note